Blog

 • Lodge NDIS Worker Screening applications for any workers without clearances (allow 6 to 8 weeks for processing)

-• Contact approved auditors to understand availability and get quotes — availability will tighten significantly as July approaches
+• Contact approved auditors to understand availability and get quotes, as availability will tighten significantly as July approaches

 • Complete Stage 1 audit (desktop review) if audit is booked